cdapio/cdap-ingest/file-tailer/README.md

 ## Example Configuration

- Following configuration file will force file-tailer application to monitor two applications.
+ This configuration file will have the file-tailer` application monitor two different directories for target log files.
- Logs for each application will be sent to separate streams.
+ Logs from each directory will be sent to two separate streams.

  ```